mainmatter/playbook/project-procedure/digital-products/README.md

 ## Product Strategy

-In order to build an application that effectively achieves a particular objective, one first needs to understand and clearly define what exactly that objective is in order to develop an effective strategy for all subsequently taken actions.
-All project stakeholders need to work closely together in a workshop to identify answers to these questions:
+In order to build an application that effectively achieves a particular objective, one first needs to understand and clearly define what the current situation and what exactly the objective is in order to develop an effective strategy for all subsequently taken actions.
+All project stakeholders need to work closely together during this stage to identify answers to these questions:

 - what exactly is it that is currently lacking or that is aimed at to improve (e.g. customers having to call the client to configure the client's product